Jacorb90/Prestige-Tree/docs/layer-features.md

 # Tree/node features

+- symbol: **optional**, the text that appears on this layer's node.
+Default is the layer id with the first letter capitalized

+- position: **optional**, Determines the horizontal position of the layer in its row.
+By default, it uses the layer id, and layers are sorted in alphabetical order.

 - branches: **optional**, an array of layer ids.
 On a tree, a line will appear from this layer to all of the layers in the list.
 Alternatively, an entry in the array can be a pair consisting of the layer id and a color value.
 The color value can either be a string with a hex color code, or a number from 1-3 (theme-affected colors)